websight-io/docs/docs/cms/developers/e2e-testing/visual-regression-testing/index.md

     ```

 2. Make some changes in the code (i.e. via switching to a different branch in Git).
-3. Run the command below to to capture again screenshots of all pages and compare them with reference screenshots:
+3. Apply the changes by running:
     ```shell
+    mvn clean install -P autoInstallBundle
+    ```
+4. Run the command below to capture again screenshots of all pages and compare them with reference screenshots:

+    ```shell
     mvn clean verify -P e2e-visual-check
     ```

-4. Open BackstopJS report which is located here:
+5. Open BackstopJS report which is located here:

     `tests/end-to-end/backstop_data/html_report/index.html`